 Planting aquarium plants are important.
 Not only for decorations, but they can also produce oxygen which is more beneficial for them.
 Besides, small live organisms like planktons, worms, and others that live between the aquarium plants create an extra food source.

 You can also add some floating plants like Salvinia natans to the tank, and it will create some shady areas which more preferable by them.
 It would be best if you kept the aquarium’s water temperatures around 22 – 28 °C, pH between 5.0 – 7.5, and hardness between 18 – 215 ppm.

 The sparkling gouramis tend to prefer subdued lighting.
-It’s not a problem, still, give the aquatic plants proper lighting, and they will provide the shady areas when grown.
+It’s not a problem, still, give the aquatic plants proper lighting and provide the shady areas when grown.
 Or, you can use aquarium plants that can survive in these conditions.
-If you are using plastic tank plants, use tall plastic plants and make sure the aquarium has some hiding places for the fish.
+If you are using plastic tank plants, use tall plastic plants and ensure the aquarium has some hiding places for the fish.
 Keeping aquarium lighting on for between nine until ten hours will be enough.

 Trichopsis Pumila prefers sluggish and poorly oxygenated water environments.
 The Strong water flow should be avoided, so use the low-powered filter machines.
 They also can be survived in the aquarium without a powerful aeration system.

 They commonly eat some small invertebrates, zooplankton, or tiny insects that live or fall into the water in their wild habitat.
 However, in the aquariums, they will gladly accept dried foods such as flakes and fish pellets.
 To enhance their colors and healthy, you should feed them live or frozen food like artemia, bloodworms, or shrimp meats.

 As we know, if the sparkling gouramis are peaceful fish.
 So, you can keep it with another peaceful fish of a small size too.
 Below is a list of the compatibility tank mates for them:

 - Tetras Species